kiteco/vim-plugin/LSP.md

 ### Neovim-LSP

-As today the [LSP integration in neovim](https://github.com/neovim/nvim-lspconfig) is just avalaible in the nightlies.
+As today the [LSP integration in neovim](https://github.com/neovim/nvim-lspconfig) is just available in the nightlies.
 To enable the support in this case:

 ```